happypeter/githome/wiki.md

 - Floor

+  - I still love 自流平 cement floor.
   - after finishing the base layers, give it a week before you do the hard surface
   - self leveling concrete https://www.bilibili.com/video/BV1Zv411k7zU?t=1m52s

 - use wood frames like a typical US home does https://youtu.be/Arkq3lLuo0U?t=476

-- use drywall for all the walls, to hide pipes and water tanks
+- walls

-- So once the wall surface is cleaned, I don't need to apply concrete on top
+  - So once the wall surface is cleaned
-  - unless I need to enhance the structure
+  - firstly I need to enhance the structure
-  - I may install rockfiber for insulation inside dry walls
+  - use wall glue 墙固 to keep the clay layer from falling in the future, as MasterLi guided.
+  - use plasterboard for all the walls, to hide pipes and water tanks

 - some ceilings may also use drywall
   - https://www.bilibili.com/video/BV17t4y1D74f/